Healthcare Providers Who Specialize in Obesity

 Resting metabolic rate to see how many calories you burn at rest

-Depending on your medical needs, your healthcare provider might give you other tests.
+Depending on your medical needs, your healthcare provider might do other tests.

 How can I find a healthcare provider who specializes in obesity?

 Talk with your primary healthcare provider.
 He or she may be able to refer you to a bariatric healthcare provider.
 The Obesity Medicine Association, formerly known as American Society of Bariatric Physicians, has an online listing of healthcare providers.
 The American Board of Obesity Medicine also has a list of healthcare providers credentialed in obesity medicine as well as links to more information on obesity treatment.